snaumov/react_chess/README.md

 Player can play only one game at a time

-All three modes mainly contains of these features:
+All three modes mainly consist of these features:

 1. Can win by either opponent resignation or checkmate
 2. Can resign (Network game will be resigned if player left the game page)